sitansusekhar123/library/README.md

 5. In the Authentication Method, select "Use Strong Password Encryption" and click Next.

 6. In Accounts and Roles, enter a Root Password.
+For this example keep the password `mysql`.
 (Remember it) and click Next.

 7. In Accounts and Roles, click Add User.
 Enter a username and password.
+Keep the username as `mysql_user` and password as `mysql`.
 Click OK and then Next.
 Remember the username and password.

 8. In Windows Service, keep everything as default and click Next.